developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/output/keystroke/index.md

 * **Line feed -** inject action key in place of ASCII LF (0x0A) character
 * **Carriage return -** inject action key in place of ASCII CR (0x0D) character

+**Inter-character delay –** used to set a delay (in ms) following the delivery of each character to the application.
+This parameter is intended to help avoid issues that arise when data is dispatched too quickly for an application to accept. **Default=0**.
+If experiencing errors in keystroke delivery, increase this value in increments of 100 until errors cease (max. value= 1000). **Note: This parameter can negatively effect application performance**.

-**Multi byte character delay -** used to set an inter-character delay (in ms) for sending multi-byte characters.
-This parameter can help avoid problems that arise when sending Unicode and multi-byte characters to the Android browser.
-Value is set to zero by default.
-If experiencing errors in the delivery of keystrokes, increase the delay value in increments of 100 ms.
+**Multi-byte character delay -** applies the inter-character delay (in ms) to multi-byte characters only.
+This parameter is intended to help avoid problems that arise when sending Unicode and multi-byte characters to the Android browser.
+Available only when Inter-character delay is enabled. **Disabled by default**.

 **Key event delay -** used to set a delay (in ms) for dispatching control characters as keystrokes to the foreground application.

+### Imported Profiles
+**For Profiles imported to DataWedge 6.7 from prior versions**, the value specified for the "Multi byte character delay" is applied to the Inter-character delay and the “Delay Multi-byte characters only” parameter is enabled.

 -----